-- 1. The Dean of Students shall determine the composition of the University Committee on Student Behavior (UCSB) which shall include one faculty member, one staff member, one student and one additional member who shall serve as Chair. - 2.
-The UCSB shall not be obligated to hear cases ready for adjudication in the last week of classes, before final examinations of an academic term, or during the summer, or any other time at which the UCSB is unable to gather a quorum.
-In such instances, the Dean of Students or designee shall have authority to hear all cases. - 3.
-The proceedings of UCSB hearings shall be recorded by the University, and the recording maintained by the Dean of Students.
-The recordings of the proceedings will be maintained for a length of time equal to 5 years, after which the recordings of the proceedings will be removed from the record.
+- The dean of students will determine the composition of the university committee on student behavior (UCSB) which will include one faculty member, one staff member, one student and one additional member who will serve as Chair. - 2.
+The UCSB will not be obligated to hear cases ready for adjudication in the last week of classes, before final examinations of an academic term, or during the summer, or any other time at which the UCSB is unable to gather a quorum.
+In such instances, the Dean of Students or designee will have authority to hear all cases. - 3.
+The proceedings of UCSB hearings will be recorded by the University, and the recording maintained by the Dean of Students.
+The recordings of the proceedings will be maintained for a length of time equal to 7 years, after which the recordings of the proceedings will be removed from the record.
 The student may review the recording in the presence of the Dean of Students or designee.
 No copies of the recording may be made.